Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: OPEN DIFFICULTIES AND CHALLENGES

 \subsection{Imperfect Quantum Teleportation}

-Imperfections accounts to every model of communication, and quantum communication is not an exception.
-These imperfections results from decoherence, as discussed in previous section.
-Quantum communication suffers from environmental interactions and loss of photons carrying qubits and finally the information is lost.
+Imperfections are present in all communication modes, and quantum communication is not an exception.
+These imperfections result from decoherence, as discussed in \textbf{Sec. \ref{sec: Sec.
+VI-A}}.
+Quantum communication suffers from environmental interactions and loss of photons carrying qubits.
 Decoherence also affects the quantum teleportation process as well as entanglement generation and distribution process.
-However, but there are also other operations that are applied to quantum states of quantum teleportation process, that further introduce imperfections in the teleported qubit \cite{cacciapuoti2019quantum}.

-These quantum imperfections are multiplicative in nature, therefore, it can be considered that this phenomenon is more reminiscent of the classical fading effect, rather than the classical additive noise caused by the brownian motion of electrons \cite{williamson1968brownian}.
+However, other operations that are applied to quantum states of quantum teleportation process, further introduce imperfections in the teleported qubit \cite{cacciapuoti2019quantum}.
+These quantum imperfections are multiplicative in nature, therefore, it can be considered that this phenomenon is more reminiscent of the classical fading effect, rather than the classical additive noise caused by the Brownian motion of electrons \cite{williamson1968brownian}.

-A lot of research is going on to accurately model the quantum-domain of imperfections, that are capable of taking into consideration the different effects of imperfections on the quantum teleportation process.
-If Alice teleports qubits to Bob through quantum channel, the teleported qubit will perfectly follow the original qubit state $\big|1\big\rangle$ in the case of perfectly-isolated qubits.
-But, practical quantum systems interacts with the environment.
-As a result, the qubit that is teleported from Alice to Bob differs from the original qubit $\big|1\big\rangle$, hence the pure state of teleported qubit is lost in the process leading to a mixed state.
-Another important factor which can control the amount of error introduced in the teleportation process is the technology that is adopted to represent the qubits.
+A lot of research is going on to accurately model the quantum-domain of imperfections, that are capable of taking into consideration the different effects of imperfections on the quantum teleportation process \cite{cacciapuoti2020entanglement}.